Why do I see a "Kernel panic" error after I upgrade the kernel or reboot my EC2 Linux instance?

 4. In the Storage tab, select the Root device, and then select the Volume ID.

-Note: You can create a snapshot of the root volume as a backup before proceeding to step 5.
+Note: It's a best practice to create a snapshot of the root volume as a backup before proceeding.

 5. Choose Actions, Detach Volume (/dev/sda1 or /dev/xvda), and then choose Yes, Detach.

 7. Launch a new EC2 instance in the same Availability Zone and with the same operating system as the impaired instance.
 The new instance becomes your rescue instance.

 Or, you can use an existing instance that uses the same AMI and is in the same Availability Zone as your impaired instance.

 8. After the rescue instance launches, choose Volumes from the navigation pane, and then select the detached root volume of the original instance.